Services

 |

-For nearly everyone the explosion of mankind, and how it's disrupting the complex systems of the earth, is going to be a real object lesson in humility.
+For nearly everyone the explosion of mankind, and how we are disrupting the complex systems of the earth, is going to be a real object lesson in humility.
 We might as well try to be good to each other, curious about what's happening, and not panic.
 In physical process terms, leaving it to nature to control our growth is colliding our systems with nature's with the maximum humanly achievable force, speed and acceleration.
 It is causing a very large mutual 'splash' of impacts.
 That human minds can make things mean literally whatever we like, sometimes fools us into thinking it changes what they physically do.
 It doesn't.
 The two 'worlds' are simply not built the same way, almost as if the special thing about being human is living in a dream world .
 We will stumble on that over and over.
 I'm not immune to all the usual kinds of errors either.

 Still, my way of observing and questioning seems to let me experience the complexly changing natural subjects I study in a different way, allowing me to find rich meaning in what's physically real, connecting my human world with nature's.
 It amounts to a way to find better questions, more like being suggestible in a way than doing exceedingly complex analysis.
 Learning to observe change emerging in natural systems accelerates their becoming 'second nature' to you.
 Nature does not work by explaining things, but by doing them.
 It can be a tremendously simplifying step.
 You shouldn't take my ideas to imitate though, agreements can be as free as magic, but make your own connection with what's physically happening around us.
 The main path is the one you make your own!
 7/13/07 1/5/08